csslc/Self-Transcendence/README.md

 This project is released under the [Apache 2.0 license](LICENSE).

 ### Acknowledgement
-This project is based on [REPA](https://github.com/sihyun-yu/REPA).
-Thanks for the awesome work.
+This project is based on [REPA](https://github.com/sihyun-yu/REPA) and [U-ViT](https://github.com/baofff/U-ViT).
+Thanks for the awesome works.

 ### Contact
 If you have any questions, please contact: ling-chen.sun@connect.polyu.hk